djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 We ain't done yet.
 We're gonna use powerful javascript object feature and contain everything in the object.
 This would be the most exciting moment.

 First, Prepare a javascript file named `TabManager.js`.
-We're making `TabManager object`. the "TabManager.js" file has only one thing.
+We're making **TabManager object**. the "TabManager.js" file has only one thing.
 It is TabManager object.
 The file starts like this:

-{% highlight javascript linenos %}
+{% highlight javascript %}
 var TabManager = {};
 {% endhighlight %}